Orgzales/Unity-XR-NetworkMapper-Project/README.md

 		- Have radius adjustment for user.
 		- Get rid of all wifi objects within radius

 # Step 7 Plans
+		- Mimic Finding Shadow ITs Networks that are hidden
+			- Detect Hidden SSIDs when scanning
+				- Create new screen in AR
+			- Have SSIDs become white or black listed
+			- Detect rouge access points
+				- Add these rouge access points to AR screen
+				- when scans, checks if access points SSID matches any known rogue AP SSIDs.

+# Step 8 Plans
+		- Create an Anchor point that the prefabs spawn locations are based
+			- Have a button to drop an anchor
+			- Allow the user to grab ancor and adjust it
+				- This is incase the VR adjusts or resets user's position.
+			- Have these anchors be storeable
+				- Have text editing for these prefabs
+		- Add the following functions to Anchor
+			- Delete Anchor button to delete all prefabs
+			- Ability to move the anchor only on the X & Y axis
+				- Make sure Rotation is locked to avoid slanted objects
+			- A button to press to edit text
+			- Store the anchor within user's data
+		- Can anchors be inside of anchors?

+# Step ?
+Plans
 	- Create Save button for mapping
 	- Work on saving flat image of mapped area
 		-First need to make the camera that can see everything